 Curriculum Intent Statement

-The aim at Whiston Junior and Infant School is to provide opportunities for children to develop as independent, confident, successful learners with high aspirations, and who know how to make a positive contribution to their community and the wider society.
+At Whiston Junior and Infant School, we follow the National Curriculum.
+Through this lens, we provide opportunities for children to progress through the national curriculum objectives and make links through subject domains and through key concepts.
+We aim to develop children as independent, confident and successful learners whom have high aspirations, and who also know how to make a positive contribution to their community and a wider society.
 There is a high focus on developing children’s reading skills throughout all areas of the curriculum whilst also developing their moral, spiritual, social and cultural capital and understanding.
 Whiston Junior and Infant School ensures that children are well prepared for life in modern Britain.

 Whiston Junior and Infant School provides a highly inclusive environment where learners enjoy their education.
 Pupils at all levels are helped to achieve their potential to develop age appropriate knowledge, vocabulary and skills.
 Those who are most able are challenged, encouraging to expand their skills and knowledge through varied curriculum opportunities.
 Those who find learning more difficult are encouraged and given targeted support to embed their knowledge and skills, to develop at their own pace and to learn in a style that best suits their individual needs.